Doctor of Philosophy in Nursing (PHD) Programs

 How much does the program cost?

 Tuition for a PhD in nursing program is approximately $45,000 per year.
-However, prices will vary according to the length of your studies, the school you have enrolled in and the specialization you are pursuing.
+Prices will vary according to the length of your studies, the school you have enrolled in and the specialization you are pursuing.
 You should expect to pay approximately $2,000 per credit hour, considering that a full-time student will carry out around 9 credit hours per semester.
-Other fees include the matriculation cost (about $500), a health fee (up to $500), room and board costs, textbooks, supplies, personal living expenses, travel and health insurance.
+Other fees include matriculation cost (about $500), a health fee (up to $500), room and board, textbooks, supplies, personal living expenses, and travel and health insurance.

 What about accreditation?